Education

 Tuition fee estimate – €500/year

-University of Clermont Auvergne is a public research university with its main campus in Clermont-Ferrand, France.
-It was established in 1 January 2017 as a merger of two existing universities: the University of Auvergne and the University of Blaise Pascal.
+The University of Clermont Auvergne is a government research university, and its main campus is in Clermont-Ferrand, France.
+It came together on January 1, 2017, when two other universities, the University of Auvergne and the University of Blaise Pascal, joined forces.

 It has over 35,000 students and is considered as one of the largest universities in France.